Holy Baptism at Grace Episcopal Church Martinez

 There is no fee for Holy Baptism.
 You may wish to consider providing the flowers for the altar on the day of the Baptism, or making a music memorial.

-To schedule Holy Baptism at Grace, please contact Reverend Deb at email@example.com
+To schedule Holy Baptism at Grace, please contact Reverend Deb at firstname.lastname@example.org.
+Please fill out the form below prior to meeting with her.

 Thank you for your desire to express your commitment to the Body of Christ by participating in this Blessed Sacrament and for choosing Grace as your spiritual home.
 God’s blessings be upon you.